cloudflare/cloudflare-docs/content/queues/learning/how-queues-works.md

 * Horizontally scale your overall throughput (messages per second) by using multiple queues to scale out
 * Configure different batching strategies for each consumer connected to a queue.

-**For most applications, a single producer per queue with multiple queues** is easier to reason with, and allows you to
+**For most applications, a single producer per queue with multiple queues** is easier to reason with, and allows you to logically separate the processing for each of your queues.

 ## Producers